-A free shuttle bus operates every 20 minutes, following a loop around the Historic District which connects the Visitor Centers, parking garages and several key tourist spots around the city.
+Two free shuttle bus services operate every 10 minutes, following north-south and east-west loops around the Historic District.
+These shuttles connect the Visitor Centers, parking garages and key tourist spots around the city.

 Savannah’s ordinary bus service can also be a good way to get into or around the city.
 Tickets (free transfers available) are $1.50 per trip.
 Children under 41 inches tall ride for free.